 The basic spec has two 12V charging points, electric windows and a headlight delay as standard.
 The next one up, the Trend, adds a heated windscreen, cruise control and automatic lights, while the top two specs include air conditioning and DAB radio.

 The Volkswagen’s storage is not quite as good as the Transit Custom’s.
 Your effects won’t be held quite as securely and trays that could be covered aren’t, meaning papers could reflect in the windscreen while you’re driving.

 That said, DAB radio comes as standard on each of the three trim levels, as does Bluetooth and USB compatibility.
 The mid spec option, the Trendline, doesn’t add much more of note apart from cruise control, but the range topping Highline brings an auto-dimming rear view mirror, air conditioning, automatic lights and a heated windscreen to the party.

 All in all, it’s a close call.
 You’ll get more for your money with the Transit’s mid-spec model, but the Transporter’s base model offers more.
 When it comes to the higher specs, there’s not much in it.

 For load height, competent safety and strong engines you need for your business activity, the Volkswagen Transporter is the model to choose.
 If, however, you’re concerned about running costs and more comprehensive safety features, you’ll want to opt for the Ford Transit Custom.
 The Transit’s higher trim levels offer more too.

-Vanwise Group offers a range of used Ford Transit vans and used Volkswagen Transporter vans for commercial use across Essex, Kent and Bedfordshire.
+Vanwise Group offers a range of used Ford Transit vans and used Volkswagen Transporter vans for commercial use across Harlow and Maidstone.
 Contact us for details of our quality used van stock or to book a test drive.